 I would never apply for credit on the same account, two times in a row and within the same year.

 One time though, I was feeling confident because I had continued to get approved for new credit and credit limit increases, so I decided to apply for a credit limit increase twice in the same month but on two different cards – and was denied!

 Now, I had another ding on my credit report that set me back a few points.

-I was denied because I requested too much credit within a short time-period.
+I was denied because I requested too much credit within a short period.
 Creditors see that type of behavior as “risky behavior.”

 Credit Lesson #17: How to Raise Your Credit Score by 100 Points (in Less Than 5 Months)